jdillenberger/wp-mintfit/README.md

-# Gravity Scores
+# wp-mintfit

 wp-mintfit is a WordPress Plugin.
 It provides a local REST-API for MINTFIT user data.
 The data is periodically updated using `wp-cron`.
-A lot more features will be added soon.
+Some more features will be added soon.

 > This plugin is currently in beta.
 Try at your own risk.